-3) We, believers, should be one, in are love for one another.
+3) By being in unity with the Father and the Son, we should be one, in are love for one another.

-John 17:23; I in them, and Thou in Me. that they may be perfected in unity, that the world may know that Thou didst send Me, and didst love them, even as Thou didst love Me"
+John 17:23; I in them, and You in Me. that they may be perfected in unity, that the world may know that You did send Me, and did love them, even as You love Me"

 John 13:34; "A new commandment I give to you, that you love one another, even as I have loved you, that you also love one another"

-4) We should "walk even as He (the Savior), walked," 1 Jn 2:6, with the same attitude that He had, that not our will be done, but Yahuweh's will be done.
+4) We should "walk even as He (the Savior), walked," 1 John 2:6, with the same attitude that He had, that not our will be done, but Yahuweh's will be done.

 Matt 26:39, "My Father if it be possible let this cup pass from me, yet not my will but your will be done."

-Jn 7:17, If any man is willing to do His will, he shall know of the teaching, whether it is of Elohim, OR whether I speak from Myself.
+Jn 7:17, If any man is willing to do His will, he shall know of the teaching, whether it is of God, OR whether I speak from Myself.